Nek5000/nekRS_doc/source/problem_setup/case.rst

 .. note::

-  - Section name and key/value pairs are treated as case insensitive
+  - Section name and key/value pairs are case insensitive
+  - Values are words with all spaces removed
-  - Values enclosed within quotes maintain case sensitivity
+  - Values enclosed within quotes preserve case and whitespace
   - Values prefixed with 'env::' are interpreted as references to environment variables
+  - Values separated by commas forms a list

 .. _sec:user_section:

 User Sections
 """"""""""""""""""

-The user also has the option to specify additional sections to define custom control keys in ``.par`` file.
-These sections must be declared at the top of the ``.par`` file using ``userSections`` key as shown in the below example
+Custom sections may be added via the ``userSections`` key to pass additional keys into the code.

 .. code-block:: ini